liuhaiqinFDU/liuhaiqinFDU.github.io/about.md

 ## *My name is pronounced as if you're sneezing —— 'Hǎi Qín!'*

 I am a candidate in the Elite PhD Program in Economics at [Fudan University](https://www.fudan.edu.cn/en/) (expected March 2026).
 I obtained my Bachelor’s degree in Mathematical Economics from Fudan in 2021, with a second major in Data Science.
-I currently work as a Consultant at the World Bank Group.
+I currently work as a research consultant at the World Bank Group.